AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 and metrics are generally independent structures introduced into

-a manifold), the rules of tensor algebra and the
+a manifold), the rules of tensor algebra must be

 Spacetime